JeetNavi/Java-RDBMS/README.md

 Now imagine we have the following added comparison atoms:
 CQ: Q(w,x,y,z) :- A(w), B(x), C(y), D(z), w=x, x=z.
 Each of the comparison atoms above are join conditions.
-For example, w=x is a join condition because w belongs to RA number 0 abd x belongs to RA number 1, and 0!=1.
+For example, w=x is a join condition because w belongs to RA number 0 and x belongs to RA number 1, and 0!=1.
 If the lhs and rhs belonged to the same RA number, then it would be a selection condition.
 If the lhs or rhs was a constant, this would also be a selection condition.

 I will now explain how i assign join conditions.
 When i say that a join condition belongs to a relational atom, i mean that the join is between that relational atom and the previous relational atom (which may already be joined).
-For instance in CQ: Q(w,x,y,z) :- A(w), B(x), C(y), D(z), w=x, x=y.
+For instance, in CQ: Q(w,x,y,z) :- A(w), B(x), C(y), D(z), w=x, x=y.
 We assign the join condition x=y to the relational atom C because it is the join condition for AB and C.
 The way i work this out is by choosing the maximum of the 2 RA numbers.
-For instance in x=y, with RA number of x being 1 and RA number of y being 2, since y's RA number is greater than x's RA number (2>1), we assign the join condition to y's relational atom.
+For instance, in x=y, with RA number of x being 1 and RA number of y being 2, since y's RA number is greater than x's RA number (2>1), we assign the join condition to y's relational atom.

 So in the CQ: Q(w,x,y,z) :- A(w), B(x), C(y), D(z), w=x, x=z.